Nearly all GOP senators vote against impeachment trial for Trump, signaling likely acquittal

 “Impeachment is for removal from office, and the accused here has already left office,” he argued on the floor earlier in the day, adding that the trial would “drag our great country down into the gutter of rancor and vitriol, the likes of which has never been seen in our nation’s history.”

-Democrats signaled they would immediately move to kill Paul’s objection, prompting a vote.
+Senate Majority Leader Charles E. Schumer (D-N.Y.) immediately moved to kill Paul’s objection, prompting a vote.
+Only five Republican senators voted against Paul — Sens.
+Susan M. Collins (Maine), Lisa Murkowski (Alaska), Mitt Romney (Utah), Ben Sasse (Neb.) and Patrick J. Toomey (Pa.).

+The largely partisan vote indicated that, nearly three weeks after the Capitol attack, GOP misgivings about proceeding with sanctions for Trump had significantly deepened.
+Notably, Senate Minority Leader Mitch McConnell (R-Ky.) — who had previously said Trump had “provoked” the Capitol mob — voted to back Paul and Trump.

 To convict Trump, it would require 67 members of the 100-member body.
 If convicted, Trump could be barred from holding future office with a subsequent majority vote.
-Paul sought to muster at least 34 votes to signal there are enough senators with constitutional misgivings to secure an acquittal.
+Paul had sought to muster at least 34 votes to signal there are enough senators with constitutional misgivings to secure an acquittal.

-Paul told reporters ahead of the vote Tuesday that he intended to show that the House impeachment case would be “dead on arrival” and that holding the trial would be “basically wasting our time.”

-“There will be enough support on it to show there’s no chance they can impeach the president,” he said.
+After the vote, Paul said that the tally indicated “the impeachment trial is dead on arrival.”

 Before the vote, Republican senators met for a private lunch where they heard from Jonathan Turley, a George Washington University law professor who has argued that a former president cannot be tried for impeachment.